Cray-HPE/docs-csm/operations/iuf/workflows/management_rollout.md

     kubectl get nodes --show-labels | grep iuf-prevent-rollout
     ```

+1. Ensure to [follow these steps after worker node rollout is complete](../../iscsi_sbps/iscsi_steps_post_rollout.md) for iSCSI SBPS.

 1. (`ncn-m001#`) Execute the `management-nodes-rollout` stage on all remaining worker nodes.

+   **`NOTE`** During the worker node rollout, ensure that at least two worker nodes (iSCSI SBPS targets) remain healthy after each rollout batch to maintain high
+   availability for iSCSI SBPS.
+We can rollout one more worker node other than canary node to be labeled with `iuf-prevent-rollout=true` followed by rest of
+   the worker nodes rollout.
+Verify the health of these nodes before proceeding to the next batch of worker node rollouts.
+Continue this process until the rollout of
+   all remaining worker nodes is complete.

    **`NOTE`** For this step, the argument to `--limit-management-rollout` can be `Management_Worker` or a list of worker
    node names separated by spaces.
 If `Management_Worker` is supplied, all worker nodes that are not labeled
    with `iuf-prevent-rollout=true` will be rebuilt/upgraded.
 If a list of worker node names is supplied, then those worker nodes will be rebuilt/upgraded.

    **Choose one** of the following two options.
 The difference between the options is the `limit-management-rollout` argument, but the two options do the same thing.

     - (`ncn-m001#`) Execute `management-nodes-rollout` on all `Management_Worker` nodes.